 Built into the vast majority of kitchen islands will be at least one of the following features:

 Before any of this work begins, turn off all water lines, gas lines, and electric circuit breakers.
 This will keep everyone safe.
-You can use a circuit tester to double-check that the electricity is turned off.
 If you don't know what to do or aren't sure, please call your utility company or a service professional.